wilks625/README-Generator/README.md

 ## Description
 This application quickly and easily creates a README file by having the user interact with the command-line.
 This allows the project creator to devote more time to working on their project.

-the README.md file is dynamically generated from the user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
+The README.md file is dynamically generated from the user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
 The user input includes Project title, Description, Installation, Usage, License, Contributing, Tests, and Questions.
 Below is a link to a video walkthrough of how to use the application.
 Enjoy!

 Video walkthrough: https://drive.google.com/file/d/1Cw6CH-5bjm70ADHcu31YdLJ7246iJ4ih/view